H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 By adhering to best practices for Horizontal Pod Autoscaler (HPA) and ensuring proper resource management, this boilerplate can efficiently handle scaling requirements in cloud environments.

+> [!NOTE]
+> Compliance is provided by default by the cloud providers, so there's no need for manual installation or configuration.
+> If a cloud provider requires you to install or configure components manually for autoscaling, it may not be compatible with this boilerplate.
+> This boilerplate is designed to minimize overhead (be smart), avoiding the need for manual configuration of policies or tools for autoscaling.

 ## Cleanup

 To remove the deployed resources from your Kubernetes cluster, run the following commands: